nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `new NAME p/PHONE_NUMBER e/EMAIL`
 - `NAME` refers to the name of the teammate
 - `PHONE_NUMBER` refers to the teammate's contact number
-- `EMAIL` refers to the teammate's email
+- `EMAIL` refers to the teammate's repoUrl

-Example: `new Lucas p/94311421 e/lucastai98@gmail.com` Instantiates teammate Lucas with the specified contact number and email
+Example: `new Lucas p/94311421 e/lucastai98@gmail.com` Instantiates teammate Lucas with the specified contact number and repoUrl

 #### Add existing teammates of other projects to participate in this project `involves `
 Involves an existing teammate in other projects to the current project